mathildeparlo/unityTakeHomeAssignment/README.md

-Navigate to the directory of job.fsx in a mono terminal\n Run the code in mono with the following command:
+Navigate to the directory of job.fsx in a mono terminal

+Run the code in mono with the following command:

 $ fsharpc job.fsx && mono job.exe